fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 ## 12 Man and Machine
 Computers are quickly getting better, but they are still some time away from even remotely replacing humans entirely.
-More so, they allow professionals (farmers, lawyers, doctors, ...) to do more work more efficiently.
+More so, they allow professionals (farmers, lawyers, doctors, ...) to do their work more efficiently.
 This will only improve - take this dualism, computers being good with large amount of numbers, and humans being good at all the other things.

 Computers are part of an ideology, and they will continue helping humans to solver ever harder problems.
+Ideally, you have a business model gaining an advantage by the future improvement of computers.

 ---